nlp4prog/2021/pages/1-cfp.md

 In addition, We welcome papers on relevant topics that are <i>under review</i> or <i>to be submitted to</i> other venues (including the ACL-IJCNLP 2021 main conference).
 However, these papers must follow the regular workshop paper format and will not be included in the workshop proceedings.

+**Update March 27th: We do not set any anonimity period (e.g., submitting to arXiv concurrently is allowed).**

-For questions about the submission guidelines, please contact workshop organizers via nlp4prog@gmail.com.
+For questions about the submission guidelines, please contact workshop organizers via **nlp4prog@gmail.com**.